 Bottom line

 The honest az-104 salary answer is not a single credential number.
 It is a role and location question.
-AZ-104 / Microsoft Azure Administrator Associate may help you signal preparation for Network Security Engineer, Cloud Support Associate, Cloud Engineer, but BLS pay belongs to the occupation, not the badge.
+AZ-104 / Microsoft Azure Administrator Associate may help you signal preparation for Cloud Engineer, Junior Systems Administrator, but BLS pay belongs to the occupation, not the badge.
 Use occupation pay, metro context, employer wording, and your own proof of work before trusting a salary headline.

 Frequently asked questions